floodyberry/ed25519-donna/README.md

 	/* valid[i] will be set to 1 if the individual signature was valid, 0 otherwise */
 	int all_valid = ed25519_sign_open_batch(mp, ml, pkp, sigp, num, valid) == 0;

+**Note**: Batch verification uses `ed25519_randombytes_unsafe`, implemented in `ed25519-randombytes.h`, to generate random scalars for the verification code.
+Currently this is implemented with a static RNG state that is initialized to the same value on each run to test that the implementation is working.
+I don't have a clean/portable method of implementing a thread-safe PRNG so if you use batch verification seriously you will need to make sure the RNG is initialized with random data or use a separate source of randomness such as /dev/urandom.

 Unlike the [SUPERCOP](http://bench.cr.yp.to/supercop.html) version, signatures are not appended to messages, and there is no need for padding in front of messages.